scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The authentication of data-plane traffic and control messages requires a highly efficient and ideally stateless system to achieve bandwidths of several Gbps on commodity hardware, and to avoid creating opportunities for DoS attacks.
 SCION comprises a component called  DRKey, which enables high-speed data-plane elements, like border routers, to derive symmetric cryptographic keys from local secrets only.
 This DRKey component is used to authenticate SCMP messages.
 Today's Internet also lacks a fundamental mechanism to share a secret key between two end hosts for secure end-to-end communication.
 Existing approaches (i.e., SSH) resort to trust-on-first-use (TOFU), where a host's initial public key is accepted without verification.
 DRKey addresses this issue as well.
 For more information, refer to the draft {{I-D.garciapardo-drkey}}.

 The CP-PKI is based on certificates that follow the X.509v3 standard {{RFC5280}}.
-There are already several professional industry-grade implementations, e.g., by SIX, the main financial infrastructure and service provider in Switzerland.
+There are already several professional industry-grade implementations.
 Trust within an ISD is normally bootstrapped with an initial ceremony.
 Subsequent updates to the root of trust are handled automatically.

 SCION is built around a unique trust model, allowing mutually distrustful entities to communicate.